igorwojda/android-showcase/README.md

 ## Inspiration

 This is project is just a sample, to inspire you and should handle most of the common cases.
-I encourage you to also take a look at other high quality projects to find architecture that works for you and your existing codebase:
+I encourage you to also take a look at other high-quality projects to find architecture that works for you and your existing codebase:

 * [Iosched](https://github.com/google/iosched) - official Android application from google IO 2019
 * [Android Architecture Blueprints v2](https://github.com/googlesamples/android-architecture) - showcase of different